 The truth was very different from what the parties told at home but the period following the Battle of Kadesh was one of the most prosperous for Egypt.

-The long reign of Ramses, the longest of the imperial age of Egypt, was also one of the most important periods for architecture, numerous temples and monuments were built under Ramses, among the most important works there is undoubtedly Abu Simbel and the main hall of Karnak.
+Ramses’ long reign of, the longest of the imperial age of Egypt, was also one of the most important periods for architecture, numerous temples and monuments were built under Ramses, among the most important works there is undoubtedly Abu Simbel and the main hall of Karnak.